xuehongyanL/xuehongyanl.github.io/content/about/index.md

 ## Research Interests

-I am working on some subfields related to *Reinforcement Learning*:
+I am working on some subfields related to *Decision Making*:

-- *Embodied navigation* via RL;
+- *Large Language Models* and its applications:
-- Application of RL in generating symbolic expressions:
+    - Policy optimization in *Livestream E-commerce* via LLM & RL;
-    - *Symbolic Regression*;
+- *Reinforcement Learning* and its applications:
-    - Finding formulaic alpha factors for *Quantitative Trading*;
+    - Finding formulaic alpha factors for *Quantitative Trading* via RL;
 - *Interpretability* / *explainability* of RL;
 - *Interactive Imitation Learning*.